dmerejkowsky/blog/content/en/post/0079-bye-bye-pylint.md

 Initial setup of pylint is always a bit painful.
 However, if you follow [some advice]({{< ref "/post/0018-some-pylint-tips.md" >}}) you can get through it.

-## False negatives
+## False positives

-A recurring issue with pylint is the amount of false negatives.
+A recurring issue with pylint is the amount of false positives.
 That is, when pylint thinks something is wrong but the code is perfectly OK.

 For instance, I like using the [attrs](http://www.attrs.org/en/stable/overview.html) library whenever I have a class that mostly contains data, like so: